 All businesses are not created equal.
 If you run a small business with locally useful goods and services, it may not make sense to try to capitalize on global markets.
 You have to not only process the payments customers use, but also navigate international shipping, customs, tariffs, and regulatory structures.
 If your appeal remains in one region, you should plan accordingly.

-Still, for those whose product or service has transcontinental appeal, the opportunity is too great to ignore.
-Working with the right merchant services provider can help take much of the hassle out of cross-border payments.
+For large enterprises and multi-national organizations, or for those whose products or services have transcontinental appeal, the opportunity is too great to ignore.
+The right merchant services provider can help take much of the hassle out of cross-border payments.
 Opportunities are out there, but you can't expand your sales without reaching out toward them.
-Work with a payment processing solution that gives you a way to get there.
+Working with a payment technology partner like Nuvei can provide the right strategic and commercial guidance to take your business further, faster.